 - Strict separation control: If there are different purposes, data is not processed together.
-Here, a client separation (logical or physical) / function separation is supported. - Each system in its respective stage is operated on its own server for its respective function (separation of development, test and production systems, separation of functions). - If the respective purpose for data processing ceases to exist, the data is deleted.
-This is done in accordance with the deletion concept. - The encryption of data-at-rest is done via AES256 with different keys per data segment.
+Here, a client separation (logical or physical) / function separation is supported. - Each system in its respective stage is operated on its own server for its respective function (separation of development, test and production systems, separation of functions).

+• The encryption of data-at-rest is done via AES256 with different keys per data segment.
 Data-in-transport is encrypted using TLS 1.3.